MetaFam/TheGame/docs/how-does-it-work/phases-of-metagame.md

 </details>

 <details>
-<summary>Miscellaneous</summary>
+<summary>Random</summary>

 Not going to write much about this either.
+As the phase info suggests, its when we start taking real world issues seriously by contributing to ecological & philantropic initiatives etc.

 If the world hasn't gone to shit: these hackathons, conferences & other types of gatherings should be more regular and happening in-person as well.

+There should be the starting of the Outpost Network, a network of hackerhouses & other kinds of spaces that players may live & work at.

-There should be hundreds of other, smaller initiatives, experiments & projects.
+There should also be hundreds of other, smaller initiatives, experiments & projects.

 </details>